 You have efficiently scouted during the summer months, positioned your deer stands in superb locations and put in your time on stand in relentless fashion.
 All of this diligent preparation and hard work has culminated in this singular climactic moment as you stand afield, viewing your successful harvest.
 However, as victorious as this moment is, the real work now begins.

 Your deer now begins its journey from the field to the freezer.
-This begins by successfully field dressing your deer.
-If this is a task that you have completed in the past, you will carry on in typical fashion.
+This begins by successfully field-dressing your deer.
+If this is a task that you have completed in the past, you will carry on in a typical fashion.
 If this is a process that you are not accustomed to, you are likely left wondering how to field dress a deer.

 The process of field dressing a deer is not an overly difficult task to tend to, and the following steps will make completing the task at hand a breeze.

 So ready your cleaning knife and read on.
 We are about to get down to the bare-bones details of how to field dress a deer.

 Field dressing is the process of removing all internal organs from the body cavity of your successfully harvested deer.
 This reduces the transport weight of your deer while also efficiently cooling your meat, thereby decreasing the risk of spoilage.

 With a certain amount of experience, field dressing a deer can be completed in a relatively trouble-free fashion and with little expenditure of time.
 The following steps will allow you to thoroughly and efficiently handle this chore.